ambarish-S-04/Infosys_final_milestone/README.md

 import gspread
 from oauth2client.service_account import ServiceAccountCredentials

+# Define the scope
 scope = ["https://spreadsheets.google.com/feeds", "https://www.googleapis.com/auth/drive"]

+# Authenticate using the credentials file
 creds = ServiceAccountCredentials.from_json_keyfile_name("credentials.json", scope)
 client = gspread.authorize(creds)

-Now you can use the Google Sheets API to read and write data to/from your Google Sheets.
+# Now you can read/write data from Google Sheets

-Run the Streamlit app:
+Step 5: Run the Streamlit App

-To start the Streamlit application, run the following command:
+To start the Streamlit web application, run the following command in your terminal:

 bash
 Copy
 Edit
 streamlit run app.py
-This will start a web application in your browser where you can upload documents and receive risk analysis.
+This will launch the web application in your default browser.
+You can use it to upload documents and receive risk analysis.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+For details, refer to the LICENSE file.